ICC Cricket World Cup 2007

 Zimbabwe skipper Prosper Utseya won the toss and elected to field against Pakistan in their Group D fixture at Sabina Park, Jamaica on Wednesday.

-Zimbabwe Team: V Sibanda, F Kasteni, J Chibhabha, B Taylor (wk), S Matsikenyeri, S Williams, E Chigumbura, G Brent, P Utseya (c), T Mupariwa, C Mpofu
+Zimbabwe Team: V Sibanda, F Kasteni, J Chibhabha, B Taylor (Wicket Keeper), S Matsikenyeri, S Williams, E Chigumbura, G Brent, P Utseya (c), T Mupariwa, C Mpofu

 Group D, Match 5, PAK vs ZIM: Inzamam wants to win for late coach